© Crown copyright 2020

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-social-distancing-in-education-and-childcare-settings/coronavirus-covid-19-implementing-social-distancing-in-education-and-childcare-settings

-From 20 March 2020, schools, colleges, nurseries, childminders and other registered childcare settings in England will close for all but the most vulnerable children and for children of critical workers.
+From 20 March 2020, schools, colleges, nurseries, childminders, and other registered childcare settings in England, closed for all but the most vulnerable children and for children of critical workers.

 Critical workers are defined as parents whose work is critical to the COVID-19 response, including those who work in health and social care and in other critical sectors.
 However, many parents working in these critical sectors will be able to ensure their child is kept at home.
 Every child who can be safely cared for at home should be, to limit the chance of the virus spreading.

 It was announced on 23 March 2020 that the UK would enter a stricter period of social distancing, with people only allowed to leave home for very limited purposes.
 The UK-wide measures are intended to delay the spread of the virus – if the majority of the country are strictly self-isolating, this allows for some people to gather where that is necessary, whether it be in hospitals, food production facilities, or in schools or childcare settings.